Your browser is no longer supported

 Vic One Hundred Courses

-You can add Vic One Hundred/FYF courses through ACORN/ROSI.
+Students can enroll in Vic One Hundred/FYF courses through ACORN.
 No special application is required.

-Start building a strong foundation for your academic career from day one with a small-class experience.
-First-Year Foundation Seminars, including Vic One Hundred courses, help you form relationships with professors, network with peers in an accessible environment and transition to university studies.
+These courses are designed to give students the opportunity to build a strong foundation for their academic careers from day one with a small-class experience.
+Vic One Hundred/FYF courses have a maximum enrolment of 25, helping students form relationships with professors, network with peers, and transition to university studies.

 Not eligible for CR/NCR option.